Distributed Control of Descriptor Networks: A Convex Procedure for Augmented Sparsity: Appendix

-Recall the inequalities from \eqref{eq:prob_x} which contain bilinear terms and denote $\overline{P}^D:=\overline{d}_xd_x^{\top}$, to obtain the $N_Z$ LMIs from \eqref{eq:prob_iter}, while additionally imposing that $\overline{d}_x-d_x=0$.
-Form the matrices from \eqref{eq:aux3}-\eqref{eq:aux6} to notice that \eqref{eq:prob_x} is equivalent to By selecting an artificial scalar $\gamma>0$ as the cost function and by applying Theorem 1 in \cite{BMI2LMI}, we get that \eqref{eq:prob_BE} is equivalent to the problem in which $T_AI_{n_T}T_B=T_C$ is replaced by $\text{rank} =\text{rank}\ I_{n_T}$, for any matrices $X$ and $Y$.
+Recall the inequalities from \eqref{eq:prob_x}, that contain bilinear terms, to denote $\overline{P}^D:=\overline{d}_xd_x^{\top}$, while imposing that $\overline{d}_x-d_x=0$.
+The latter will also induce the additional constraint $\overline{P}^D = \big(\overline{P}^D\big)^\top$, from which we obtain the $N_Z$ LMIs given in \eqref{eq:prob_iter}.
+Form now the matrices from \eqref{eq:aux3}-\eqref{eq:aux6} to note that \eqref{eq:prob_x} is equivalent to By selecting an artificial scalar $\gamma>0$ as the cost function and by applying Theorem 1 in \cite{BMI2LMI}, we get that \eqref{eq:prob_BE} is equivalent to the problem in which $T_AI_{n_T}T_B=T_C$ is replaced by $\text{rank} =\text{rank}\ I_{n_T}$, for any matrices $X$ and $Y$.
 Therefore, by applying Theorem 2 in \cite{BMI2LMI} with a regularization parameter $\lambda>0$, adapting Algorithm 1 in \cite{BMI2LMI} for the resulting problem, scaling its cost function by $1/\lambda$ and then taking $\lambda\rightarrow\infty$, we obtain Algorithm \ref{alg:iter}, which solves \eqref{eq:prob_iter} at each iteration.
 If the initialization is successful (the LMI system along with $\overline{d}_x-d_x=0$ must be feasible for the original BMI system to be feasible), we then set $\Theta^1=T_B-T_B^0$ and we employ Theorem 3 in \cite{BMI2LMI} for our algorithm (with the adapted cost function), which guarantees its convergence.